What is Solidity?

 Why?

-The main reason I choose this path is simple.
+The main reason I chose this path is simple.
 Writing code in blockchain is like writing art.
 You need to really carefully craft your code because:

 What that means is when you code in solidity and deploy it, it is immutable.
-You will not be able to patch it or add more feature to it.
-The only way to update it is to create new contract.
-So your code must be bug-resistant , going through a lot of tests , and fully optimize so your user can save gas cost.
+You will not be able to patch it or add more features to it.
+The only way to update it is to create a new contract.
+So your code must be bug-resistant, go through a lot of tests, and fully optimize so your user can save gas costs.

 Flash Tutorial

-In this post we don't deep dive into Solidity.
-If you want to know more about it, you can always check the full documentation in their website .
-We are going to get to know only the basic of it so you can get a bird view vision of what it is and how to write it.
+In this post, we don't deep dive into Solidity.
+If you want to know more about it, you can always check the full documentation on their website.
+We are going to get to know only the basics of it so you can get a bird view vision of what it is and how to write it.

 Default